 A college of textiles is an unexpected place to find a chemist trained in high-resolution mass spectrometry.
-But the college of textiles at North Carolina State University had something that attracted Nelson R. Vinueza: It is home to the Max A. Weaver Dye Library.
+But the Wilson College of Textiles at North Carolina State University had something that attracted Nelson R. Vinueza: It is home to the Max A. Weaver Dye Library.

 Weaver, a longtime researcher at Eastman Chemical, and his team collected dyes from the company over a period of more than 30 years.
 His efforts resulted in a treasure trove of about 98,000 vials of dye molecules dating from the 1960s to the 1980s, which Eastman donated to NC State in 2013, along with accompanying fabric swatches.
 NC State hired Vinueza that same year, and he’s now codirector, with Harold S. Freeman, of the dye library.